schwanbeck/YSMR/README.md

 	+ When set to True, in addition to the x- and y-position of the bacteria, luminosity will be used as an additional dimension during tracking.
 	+ Accepts 'True' or 'False'.
 + color filter : COLOR_BGR2GRAY
 	+ The colour filter conversion used by openCV.
-Should end up with a grey-scale image.
+Should convert to a grey-scale image.
 	+ Accepts text string of openCV conversion flag or corresponding integer value.
 + maximal video file age (infinite or seconds) : infinite
-	+ When not set to infinite, video files found if display settings: 'select files' is set to True older than the time specified will not be used.
+	+ When a value in seconds is given, files older than the specified time will not be used for analysis.
+	+ Depends on 'display settings': 'select files'
 	+ Accepts an integer value or 'infinite'.
 + minimal video file age in seconds : 0
-	+ Video files found if display settings: 'select files' is set to True younger than the time specified will not be used.
+	+ When a value in seconds is given, files younger than the specified time will not be used for analysis.
+	+ When set to any negative value, files with a calculated negative age will also be accepted.
+	+ Depends on 'display settings': 'select files'
 	+ Accepts an integer value.
 + minimal frame count : 600
-	+ Minimal frame count of video file.
+	+ Minimal frame count of video files.
 Files with a shorter frame count will be skipped.
 	+ Accepts an integer value.
 + stop evaluation on error : True
 	+ When set to True, if a presumed file reading error is encountered during video analysis, evaluation of the generated tracking result .csv file will be skipped.